 - Creating 3D graphics

 If the career talk feels too scary at first, just think about what you would like to present to the world in the future?

 Still unsure about what you would like to create?
+No worries!

 I needed some time to find the right direction myself, too.
 As long as you’re curious about programming and hungry to learn more, the rest will sort itself out sooner or later.